javierjulio/dotfiles/README.md

 # Installation

-* `mkdir ~/.dotfiles`
+* Run [my laptop script](https://github.com/javierjulio/laptop) which will install dotfiles in `~/Projects/dotfiles` folder.

-* `cd ~/.dotfiles`
+## Standalone installation

-* `git clone git://github.com/javierjulio/dotfiles.git`
+* `git clone https://github.com/javierjulio/dotfiles.git ~/Projects/dotfiles`
 * `rake install`
-  * Will link all files to home directory.
-For any files that require input, it will prompt (e.g. gitconfig).
+  * Links all files to home directory.
+Any files that require input, it will prompt (e.g. gitconfig).
-  * To update system with future changes just re-run `rake install` and it will check for identical files and prompt if a replace will occur.
-The replace action preserves existing file in `file.orig`.
+  * To update just re-run `rake install` and it will check for identical files and prompt if a replace will occur.
+The replace action preserves the existing file in `file.orig`.
-* Create a `~/.bash_local` file for system specific settings (bashrc will automatically source if file exists).
+* Create a `~/.bash_local` file for system specific settings.

 # Resources